-The graph below shows a trended view of the distribution of individuals served within the Monroe County public mental health system by program category for the years 2018 through 2022 for the Total Mental Health Population.
-The percentages of clients using all service types except Emergency has either remained the same or decreased from 2018.
-There has been some fluctuation in Emergency service usage with the 2022 level of 27.9% being the highest ever in this 5 year period.
+The graph below shows a trended view of the distribution of individuals served within the Monroe County public mental health system by program category for the years 2019 through 2023 for the Total Mental Health Population.
+The percentages of clients using all service types except Emergency has either remained the same or decreased from 2019.
+There has been some fluctuation in Emergency service usage with the 2023 level of 28% being the highest ever in this 5 year period.
 Note this category also includes ED diversion programs such as Mobile Crisis and RRH Behavioral Health Access Center.
 Some fluctuations over years are due to program openings and closings in the Monroe County system of care or agency discontinuation of data submissions to the community database.

-Trends in service use in 2018 to 2022 for the Adult Mental Health Population (>17 years old) show similar patterns to the total mental health population in all program categories when comparing percentage of clients using services in 2022 to 2018.
+Trends in service use in 2019 to 2023 for the Adult Mental Health Population (>17 years old) show similar patterns to the total mental health population in all program categories when comparing percentage of clients using services in 2023 to 2019.

-Trends in service use in 2018 to 2022 for the Children & Youth Mental Health Population (<18 years old) show some differences from the total mental health population when comparing percentage of clients using services in 2022 to 2018.
-Outpatient service use showed an increase until 2021 but decreased in 2022, The percentage of children and youth using Emergency services was showing a steady decrease until 2021, but in 2022 is nearly at same level as 2018.
-This may be partly explained by the lack of new crisis service development for children and youth.
+Trends in service use in 2019 to 2023 for the Children & Youth Mental Health Population (<18 years old) show some differences from the total mental health population when comparing percentage of clients using services in 2023 to 2019.
+Outpatient service use showed an increase until 2021 but decreased to 2023.
+The percentage of children and youth using Emergency services was showing a steady decrease until 2021, but in 2023 showed an increase from 2019.